 Until recently, human resources followed an established formula: find talent, hire, on-board, and ensure employees get paid.
 While this formula adapted as traditional processes evolved, and new digital ones arrived, our approach to human resources largely stayed the same.

-Then came along social media, and something very interesting happened.
+Then came along the digital channels, and something very interesting happened.

-Social media, unlike any other channel the world has known, is fuelling transformation in many areas, including how we manage employees.
-The rise of social media has caused existing hierarchies between human resources departments and employees to dissolve.
+Digital channels, unlike any other channel the world has known, is fuelling transformation in many areas, including how we manage employees.
+The rise of the digital channels has caused existing hierarchies between human resources departments and employees to dissolve.
 The frequency of interactions between the two has increased, as employees have come to expect resolution of their HR issues and questions in near real time – across a rapidly expanding number of touchpoints.

-Employees are talking directly with each other through social networks.
+Employees are talking directly with each other through different digital ways.
 These conversations, which are happening with or without the organisation, can have a significant impact on employee performance in your business.
 The new winning formula then, to engage, motivate and inform your workforce to strive for greater productivity, puts the employee, not the organisation, at centre stage.

 How does digital communication transform how we manage employees?